USATC S100 Class: Postwar design influence

 Several European railways produced designs based on the S100.
 JŽ added to their class 62 by ordering several similar examples from Đuro Đaković (factory) of Slavonski Brod, Croatia.
 These differed in minor details, principally the use of plate frames instead of bar frames, resulting in a higher boiler pitch.
 This gives the steam pipes a shoulder instead of being straight, and requires smaller domes with a flatter top to fit JŽ's loading gauge.

 The British Great Western Railway (GWR) had used many S100s in South Wales during the Second World War.
 The GWR 1500 Class was partially inspired by the S100 in its use of outside cylinders and short wheelbase.

 Continuing commercial use

-A small number of former JŽ 62's remain in commercial service, more than 65 years after they were built.
+A small number of former JŽ 62s remain in commercial service, more than 65 years after they were built.
 At least two work as switcher locomotives (shunter locomotives) at the ArcelorMittal steel plant in Zenica, Bosnia-Herzegovina.